saumyachauhanstp123-cloud/ted-bus/README.md

 ## 🌍 Internationalization

-The application supports multilingual functionality using Angular-compatible internationalization tools and translation architecture.
+The application supports multilingual functionality using Angular-compatible internationalization and translation architecture.

 ---